Wu-beining/NTIRE2025_EagleSR/README.md

 </div>

 ## News
-- :t-rex: February 8th, 2025: Our Challenge Repo. is ready!
+- :t-rex: Our team use BSRN and Hyper-Compression Model

 ## About the Challenge